-Nitrostative stress is diagnosed based on lab parameters mostly in blood and urine.
-Parameters which can be measured are:
+Nitrostative stress is diagnosed through lab parameters mostly in blood and urine.
+Parameters that can be measured are:

-Citrulline in urine, methylmalonic acid in urine, analysis of the exhaled air for NO, ammonia and more, vitamines in blood like vitamin B12, B6, D, C, K; different trace elements, coenzym Q10, different hormones, lactate and pyruvate and more.
+Citrulline and methylmalonic acid in urine; analysis of the exhaled air for NO, ammonia and more; vitamins in blood, like vitamin B12, B6, D, C, K; trace elements; coenzym Q10; hormones; lactate; pyruvate and more.

-For therapy they use various supplements to compensate the underlying deficiencies.
+Various supplements are taken to compensate the underlying deficiencies.

-Micronutrients which interfere with the mitochondrial metabolism, catch NO and radicals, support the B Vitamins, affect the nerve cells positive, are used.
+Micronutrients that interfere with the mitochondrial metabolism are mostly used.
+They catch NO and other radicals, support the B vitamins and affect nerve cells in a positive way.

-For example, B-vitamins (B1, 2, 3, 6 and 12), C, E, D, K, folic acid, biotin, potassium, magnesium, zinc, selenium, iron, coenzyme Q10 are supposed to reduce nitrostative and oxidative stress and strengthen the connective tissue.
-Especially vitamin C is supposed to have a positive effect on connective tissue.
-D is good for the bones and B12 positive for the nerves.
+B vitamins (B1, 2, 3, 6 and 12), C, E, D, K, folic acid, biotin, potassium, magnesium, zinc, selenium, iron and coenzyme Q10 are supposed to reduce nitrostative and oxidative stress and strengthen the connective tissue.
+Especially vitamin C is known to have a positive effect on connective tissue; whereas D is good for the bones and B12 offers a positive effect for nerve cells.

-Additional Kuklinski recommends a diet like LOGI (low glycemic insulinemic).
+Additional Kuklinski recommends a diet such as LOGI (low glycemic insulinemic).

-Please also have in mind that Ehlers-Danlos patients do very often have vitamine deficiencies.
+Please also have in mind that many Ehlers-Danlos patients have vitamin deficiencies (with or without CCI).